Skip to main content

 If your application supports multi-accounts, then we recommend using the same push method for all the accounts.

-When the user adds a new account, you should register it the same way (UnifiedPush or Play Services) than the other accounts.
+When the user adds a new account, you should register it the same way (UnifiedPush or Play Services) as the other accounts.

 Important